 - How would we state the general problem?
 Could we leave out the details for a moment?
 Could we structure this part of the discussion by taking turns and hearing what everyone has to say?

-Digressions and Tangents – Long, interesting stories can slow sense of progress.
-One thing leads to another off an agenda.
-Time estimates on items or summaries of the discussion before the digression help reduce the topic the talking point.
+Digressions and Tangents – Long, interesting stories can slow the sense of progress.
+One thing leads to another agenda.
+Time estimates on items or summaries of the discussion before the digression help reduce the talking point topic.
 Say —